 I cannot recommend the exact amount of everything you need to buy and store.
 It depends on the number of days you plan to support your living, your living area, and the number of family members.
 Spend time writing the ENTIRE LIST of stored items.
-Yeah, I know it is a headache to get everything purchased and ready, but you will tell big thanks yourself later!
+Yeah, I know it is a headache to get everything purchased and ready, but you will say big thanks yourself later!

 Let me know if you have any recommendations or additions.
 Adjust my list to your needs!

 This site is for informational and educational purposes only and should not be construed to constitute professional advice.
-Nothing contained herein shall constitute a solicitation, or endorsement.
+Nothing contained herein shall constitute a solicitation or endorsement.
 I am not affiliated with, nor do receive compensation from, any company.
 My apologies for my writing style if it is not up to your taste.
-I am going to use my numerous notes from various articles, and if I did not specify the source, my kudos to all those authors whose thoughts I have added on the pages.
+I am going to use my numerous notes from various articles, and if I did not specify the source, my kudos to all those authors whose thoughts I have added to the pages.